-DrugFreeAzKids.org offers educational presentations that are suitable for all staff, teachers, administrators, counselors, healthcare providers and school resource officers.
+DrugFreeAZKids.org offers educational presentations that are suitable for all staff, teachers, administrators, counselors, healthcare providers and school resource officers.
 It is designed to provide an understanding of the prevalence of drug use, which children may be most vulnerable to substance abuse, how to spot drug or alcohol use, and current drug trends.
-DrugFreeAzKids.org is a proud partner with The American Academy of Pediatrics, Arizona Chapter, and endorsed by the Arizona Association of Chiefs of Police.

-Visit Our Online Resources, Available 24/7 at DrugFreeAzKids.org!
+Visit Our Online Resources at DrugFreeAZKids.org.

-- Drug Guide: what's available, how they are used and why they are dangerous - Tools for Parents: including warning signs, and how to talk with your kids about drugs - Video Learning Center: teens and parents share their stories of help and hope - Sign up for our monthly E-newsletters including new trends, latest research and tips for families - Webinars that discuss timely topics related to youth substance abuse
+- Drug Guide: what's available, how they are used and why they are - Tools for Parents: including warning signs, and how to talk with your kids about drugs